lvm5/KumoApp/README.md

-### 🌀 ZenziApp - Experiments in SwiftUI for iOS and watchOS
+### 🌀 KumoApp - Experiments in SwiftUI for iOS and watchOS

 This repository brings together two projects developed as part of the learning journey in the iOS Lab School and personal practices of SwiftUI.
 Both explore concepts of minimalist design, and fluid animations applied in different contexts:

-•	 ZenziApp → an app for Apple Watch, guiding breathing with organic shapes (Shape / Path).
+•	 KumoApp → an app for Apple Watch, guiding breathing with organic shapes (Shape / Path).

 🧑‍💻 Developer: Leandro Vansan de Morais
 📅 Date: September 2025